-Dynamic widths can be used to automatically aligned and size the sub menu to match an existing element on the page.
+Dynamic widths can be used to automatically align and size the sub menu to match an existing element on the page.

 To make use of this feature you’ll need to find the HTML element that wraps your page content and use the ID or class of the element (in the form of a jQuery selector) as Panel Width setting.

 In the example above we set the Panel Width (Outer) to “#content”.
 This value will change from theme to theme, so you will need to right click on the page and go to “Inspect” to find the correct class or ID to use as your Panel Width.